onnx/onnx/docs/Operators.md

 ### <a name="Optional"></a><a name="optional">**Optional**</a>

-  Construct an optional type value containing either an empty optional of a certain type specified by the attribute, or a non-empty value containing the 'input' element.
+  Constructs an optional-type value containing either an empty optional of a certain type specified by the attribute, or a non-empty value containing the input element.

 #### Version